 Activities & Facilities

-- The Southernmost tip of Africa - the official position of the tip is 34° 49’ 58" south and 20° 00’ 12’’ east.
+The official position of the tip is 34° 49’ 58" south and 20° 00’ 12’’ east.
 A cairn marks the tip’s exact location.
 It is at this longitudinal point that the Atlantic and Indian oceans officially meet.
 (Agulhas).

 - Cape Agulhas Wine Route – the southernmost wine route